scrisenbery/dotfiles/README.md

 # dotfiles
-Personal dotfiles starting from scratch
+Personal dotfiles starting from scratch(ish)

 Rather than fork an existing dotfiles repo and modifying some of it to fit my own needs an preferences (as I did with scrisenbery/mac-dotfiles), I decided it was better to start from scratch so that I am only using features that I need and don't have to deal with the complexities of things when I'm not even sure what they are for.